RasaHQ/rasa-demo/data/nlu/nlu.md

 ## intent:ask_restaurant
 - restaurants
-- can i be shown a gluten free restaurant
 - i want a french restaurant
 - i'm looking for a Chinese restaurant
 - I need a new restaurant